ReadingAndThinking.com

 They made the same mistakes over and over again.

-- What led you to this assumption?
-Why do you think it is correct?
+• What led you to this assumption?
+Why do you think this is correct?
 What would happen if it were wrong?

 When people think about career choices and transitions, it helps to think like a scientist.